nipy/nilabels/README.md

-# nilabel
+# NiLabels

 (ex.
 [LABelsToolkit](https://github.com/SebastianoF/LABelsToolkit))

 Python 2.7 (upgrading to Python 3 in progress)

-Nilabel is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.
+NiLabels is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.

 ## Introductory example